 The results in the previous sections are consistent with a liquidity supply channel as in the theoretical model presented in Section 2.
-However, Ben-David, Franzoni, and Moussawi (2018) show that ETFs increase the volatility in their underlying securities through an arbitrage channel.
+However, Ben-David, Franzoni, and Moussawi (2018) show that ETFs increase the volatility in underlying securities through an arbitrage channel.
 Agarwal et al. (2018) show that common ETF ownership increases stock-level illiquidity to co-move.
-This raises the question whether the findings documents before are due to a liquidity demand rather than liquidity supply channel.
-This could be the case if ETF flows have a strong factor structure and marker maker set their quotes both facing their current inventory positions as well as anticipating future flows due to ETF arbitrage.
+This raises the question whether the findings documented in Section 5.2 could be driven by a liquidity demand rather than by a liquidity supply channel.
+This could be the case if ETF flows have an underlying factor structure and marker maker set their quotes both facing their current inventory positions as well as anticipating future flows due to ETF arbitrage.

-In this channel I explore the possibility that the results are indeed driven by a liquidity demand channel.
+In this Section I explore the possibility that the results are indeed driven by a liquidity demand channel.
 Given the findings documented in the previous literature, I focus particularly on ETF ownership.
 Therefore, I obtain daily data on ETF constituents and ETF flows from ETF Global.
 Starting from the universe of all ETFs in ETF Global, I keep only ETFs classified as equity ETFs and drop levered ETFs, active ETFs, and ETNs.
 On average, there are 1,213 unique ETFs per month in my sample, with an upward trend over the sample period.
 This is comparable to the coverage of Agarwal et al. (2018).
 ETF Global contains daily data on ETF constituents, the weight of the constituents in the ETF, the number of shares held in the constituent, and aggregate ETF flows.
 Constituents in ETF Global are identified by their CUSIP.
 I merge the ETF constituents to their CRSP PERMNO based on historical CUSIP information in CRSP MSENAMES.